core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - The use of the stored value of the 'kid' and 'kid context' parameters, if the server intends to reply with multiple responses within the long exchange established by the request.

-   - The rules for the inclusion of the server's Sender Sequence Number as Partial IV in a response, as used to build the AEAD nonce to protect the response.
+   - The rules for the inclusion of the server's Sender Sequence Number as Partial IV in a response, as used to build the nonce to protect the response.

    - The rules for the inclusion of the ID Context (Gid) in the 'kid context' parameter of a response, if the ID Context used for the response differs from the one used to verify the request (see {{sec-group-key-management}}), also for helping the client to synchronize.